GridTools/gt4py/CONTRIBUTING.md

 # Contributing

-Contributions to GT4Py are welcome, and they are greatly appreciated.
+Contributions to GT4Py are welcome and greatly appreciated.
 Proper credit will be given to contributors by adding their names to the [AUTHORS.md](AUTHORS.md) file.
 Note that [ETH Zurich](https://ethz.ch/en.html) is the owner of the GridTools project and the GT4Py library, therefore external contributors must sign a contributor assignment agreement.

 ## Types of Contributions